-The CAST XFP 1 loop 16 zone analogue addressable fire alarm panel (Part No. XFP501E/CA/CON) is designed for use with fire and security systems and offers the following features:
+The CAST XFP 1 loop, 32 zone (Part No. XFP501/CA/CON) and CAST XFP 2 loop, 32 zone (Part No. XFP502/CA/CON) analogue addressable fire alarm panels are designed for use with fire and security systems and offer the following features:

-- Certification by the LPCB to EN54 parts 2 and 4. - Full compatibility with CAST® a powerful, proprietary communication protocol. - Short-circuit protected loop driver (rated at 500mA, 40V), capable of supporting up to 255 addressable CAST devices.
-Each CAST loop device is fitted with a short-circuit isolator. - Two CAST device addressing options automatically by the panel (AUTO ADDRESS & LOOP LEARN functions), or manually using the CAST Handheld Programmer (Part No. CAPROG). - Ability to change a device's address. - Ability to detect and fix duplicate addresses. - Ability to detect swapped loop devices. - Ability to turn all device polling LEDS on/off. - Fast response time from fire detection to multiple output groups. - Two independently programmable conventional sounder circuits. - Two programmable auxiliary inputs. - A fault relay output and three programmable relay outputs with volt-free changeover contacts. - A selection of zone dependency functions (EN54-2 Clause 7.12, type A, B or C) as detailed below: Type A - If there is an alarm from a detector, the panel will look for a confirmatory alarm from the same, or another, detector in the same zone before a full alarm is established.
-If there is no confirmatory alarm, the first alarm will automatically reset. - Type B As type A except the confirmatory signal must be from another detector in the same zone.
-Type C - As type A except the confirmatory signal may also be from another zone and the first alarm will not automatically reset. - A day (building occupied) and night (building unoccupied) time function. - An investigation delay period function (programmable for length of time, which zones it applies to and whether or not it operates in day/night mode). - Individual sensitivity settings for each device. - An integral 1.5A EN54-4 switched mode PSU. - Earth fault monitoring. - Keypad code to enter levels 2 & 3.
-Keyswitch entry to access level 2. - 40 characters of custom text per device. - Windows based PC programming tools (Part No. XFP507) that MUST be used to configure the system.
+- Certification by the LPCB to EN54 parts 2 and 4. - Full compatibility with CAST[®] a powerful, proprietary communication protocol. - Short-circuit protected loop drivers (rated at 500mA, 40V), each capable of supporting up to 255 addressable CAST devices per loop, giving 510 devices for a 2 loop panel.
+Each CAST Loop device is fitted with a short-circuit isolator. - Two CAST device addressing options automatically by the panel (AUTO ADDRESS & LOOP LEARN functions), or manually using the CAST Handheld Programmer (Part No. CAPROG). - Ability to change a device's address. - Ability to detect and fix duplicate addresses. - Ability to detect swapped loop devices. - Ability to turn all device polling LEDs on/off. - Fast response time from fire detection to multiple output groups. - Two independently programmable conventional sounder circuits. - Two programmable auxiliary inputs (non-monitored). - A fault relay output and three programmable relay outputs with volt-free changeover contacts. - A selection of zone dependency functions (EN54-2 Clause 7.12, type A, B or C) as detailed below: Type A - If there is an alarm from a detector, the panel will look for a confirmatory alarm from the same, or another, detector in the same zone before a full alarm is established.
+If there is no confirmatory alarm, the first alarm will automatically reset.
+Type B - As type A except the confirmatory signal must be from another detector in the same zone.

+Type B - As type A except the confirmatory signal must be from another detector in the same zone.
+Type C - As type A except the confirmatory signal may also be from another zone and the first alarm will not automatically reset.

+- A day (building occupied) and night (building unoccupied) timing function. - An investigation delay period function (programmable for length of time, which zones it applies to and whether or not it operates in day/night mode). - Individual sensitivity settings for each device. - An integral 2.5A EN54-4 switched mode PSU. - Earth fault monitoring. - Keypad code to enter access levels 2 & 3.
+Keyswitch entry to access level 2. - 40 characters of custom text per device. - Comprehensive EN54-2 Clause 10 test with maintenance and commissioning functions. - Windows based PC programming tools (Part No. XFP507) that MUST be used to configure the system.